The PIP application will officially open on December 4th, 2024. Please scroll down to the bottom of this page to view the Application Instructions.

 The President’s Innovation Prize is jointly administered by the Center for Undergraduate Research and Fellowships and the Penn Center for Innovation.
 This year’s application deadline is January 22, 2025.
 A winner will be announced in April.

-To assist those who are considering to apply for the 2025 President’s Engagement or Innovation Prize, we will be hosting a series of joint information sessions over the next month.
-These sessions are excellent opportunities to learn more about both Prizes.
-The sessions will all be held virtually.
+To assist those who are considering to apply for the 2025 President’s Innovation Prize, we will be hosting a series of information sessions with former Prize recipients.
+These sessions are excellent opportunities to learn more about the Prizes and hear directly from recent graduates who were in your position just a short time ago.

 We encourage you to attend, even if you are simply interested in learning more at this point.
-The Zoom link for each session will be https://upenn.zoom.us/j/91260996965.
-We ask that you please sign up in advance at https://forms.gle/YKoAkpQXdWAbBGwp8.
-During information sessions, we will provide a general overview of both Prizes, including application requirements and timeline, as well as answer any questions you have.
+The Zoom link for each session will be https://upenn.zoom.us/j/92839960673?pwd=bqLRz6Y8KFQ1cYylINg5BrITU2WVBD.1.

 Here are 2025 Joint PEP/PIP Information Session Slides (PDF).
 Watch the 2025 Information Session here.